kube-rs/controller-rs/README.md

 {"last_event":"2019-07-17T22:31:37.591320068Z"}
 ```

-The metrics will be auto-scraped if you have a standard [`PodMonitor` for `prometheus.io/scrape`](https://github.com/prometheus-community/helm-charts/blob/b69e89e73326e8b504102a75d668dc4351fcdb78/charts/prometheus/values.yaml#L1608-L1650).
+The metrics will be scraped by prometheus if you setup a `PodMonitor` or `ServiceMonitor` for it.

 ### Events
 The example `reconciler` only checks the `.spec.hidden` bool.
 If it does, it updates the `.status` object to reflect whether or not the instance `is_hidden`.
-It also sends a kubernetes event associated with the controller.
+It also sends a Kubernetes event associated with the controller.
 It is visible at the bottom of `kubectl describe doc samuel`.

-While this controller has no child objects configured, there is a [`configmapgen_controller`](https://github.com/kube-rs/kube/blob/main/examples/configmapgen_controller.rs) example in [kube-rs](https://github.com/kube-rs/kube/).
+To extend this controller for a real-world setting.
+Consider looking at the [kube.rs controller guide](https://kube.rs/controllers/intro/).